Hyjaxaru/agdh/docs/rambles/vectors.md

 If you've ever seen or used another game engine, such as [:simple-godotengine: Godot][godotengine], You may have noticed that :simple-gamemaker: GameMaker Studio lacks the familiar vector type.

 In most cases, this is fine.
-Objects provide `x` and `y` variables for their positions anyways.
+Objects provide `x` and `y` variables for their positions anyway.

 ***HOWEVER!***